 - 1. Oriented towards the use of microeconomic theory. - 2.
 Oriented towards the use of macroeconomic theory. - 3.
 Emphasis on theory, derivation of proofs, and/or extensive use of data analysis. - 4.
-Students aiming for the top MSc Economics programmes, for example at LSE and UCL, are recommended to take these modules. - 5.
+Students aiming for the top MSc Economics programmes, for example at LSE, UCL or Oxbridge, are recommended to take these modules. - 5.
 Provides students with skills and knowledge that are useful in the financial sector. - 6.
+Passing EC2401 Introduction to Data Science is a pre-requisite for taking this module. - 7.
 Requires students to be competent in the Econometric techniques and R/STATA commands taught in EC2208 and EC2209 (EM1+EM2).
-Students who have not studied Econometrics 1+2 (EM1+2) will be required to learn the material independently before starting the module. - 7.
-Requires competent application of mathematical techniques learnt in EC1109 Mathematics for Economics; joint students with Management and PIR are urged to revise the EC1220 Mathematics for Economics material before taking these modules. - Requires competent application of statistical techniques learnt in EC1108 Data Skills and both EC2208 and EC2209.
+Students who have not studied Econometrics 1+2 (EM1+2) will be required to learn the material independently before starting the module. - 8.
+Requires competent application of mathematical techniques learnt in EC1109 Mathematics for Economics; joint students with Management and PIR are urged to revise the EC1220 Mathematics for Economics material before taking these modules. - 9.
+Requires competent application of statistical techniques learnt in EC1108 Data Skills and both EC2208 and EC2209.
 Joint students with Management and PIR are urged to refresh the Data Skills material, as well as take some advice on EC2208 and EC2209, before taking these modules.